-One of the weirdest points from the documentary is when they introduce this concept of athletes thinking of protein as an energy source.
-I believe it was Dr James Loomis who brought up this idea.
+One of the weirdest points from the documentary is when they introduce the concept of athletes thinking of protein as an energy source.
+Dr James Loomis brought up this idea.

-Frankly, I do not believe many athletes believe that protein is their bodies best energy source for training and performance.
+I do not believe many athletes think that protein is their body’s best energy source for training and performance.

-While most athletes do not fully understand the systems involved, I believe that carbohydrates have been so heavily emphasised for this purpose, that athletes understand that carbohydrates are the bodies preferred source of energy during exercise.
+While most athletes do not fully understand the systems involved, carbohydrates have always been emphasised for this purpose.
+Most athletes understand that carbohydrates are the body’s preferred source of energy during exercise.

-But busting this myth (whether it is a relevant myth or not) helps to frame their argument against higher protein intakes.
+But busting this myth (even if it is irrelevant) helps to frame their argument against higher protein intakes.

-To make matters worse though, they then go on to say that overconsumption of protein instead of carbohydrates leads to glycogen depletion, fatigue and loss of stamina.
+Making matters worse, they go on to say that overconsumption of protein leads to glycogen depletion, fatigue and loss of stamina.

-This is quite misleading since it ignores the fact that protein can comfortably be converted to glucose through gluconeogenesis.
+This is misleading since it ignores that protein can comfortably be converted to glucose through gluconeogenesis.

 Consuming protein does not “lead to glycogen depletion.”
 Adding protein to a carbohydrate supplement aids glycogen replenishment more than carbohydrate alone does.